Skip to main content

 Long-term support includes community-based or other services that can be tailored to encourage community involvement and relationship building.

-How is Eligibility Decided for a Long-Term Support Program?
+Determining Eligibility for Long-Term Support Programs

-Family Care, Family Care Partnership and IRIS
+Family Care, Family Care Partnership, and IRIS

-Adults with disabilities who qualify for long-term supports can choose Family Care, a managed care program, or a self-directed program called Include, Respect, I Self-Direct (IRIS).
+Adults with disabilities who qualify for long-term support can choose Family Care, a managed care program, or a self-directed program called Include, Respect, I Self-Direct (IRIS).
 Some counties also have a third option called Family Care Partnership, which adds health care services to the individual’s long-term support, managed care services.
 These programs are all funded by Medicaid.

 FAMILY CARE

-FAMILY CARE — PARTNERSHIP
+FAMILY CARE PARTNERSHIP

-• Is Partnership Right for My Adult Child?
-Partnership is a good option if your adult child lives in a county that offers this program and you prefer to have both their long-term care and health care needs managed as one team.
+Is Partnership Right for My Adult Child?
+Partnership is a good option if your adult child lives in a county that offers this program, and you prefer to have both their long-term care and health care needs managed as one team.
 Some families find that this improves communication between medical and community providers, but it may limit your network of medical providers.

 IRIS

-• What is IRIS?
 Include, Respect, I Self-Direct, or IRIS, is a self-directed program, meaning your child chooses an IRIS Consultant Agency to work with to select the services to support their life in the community.
 Members have a budget based on their functional needs and can decide how to use these funds for the goods, support and services that will help them reach their long-term care goals.
 An IRIS Consultant (IC) can offer suggestions and limited case management services.
 People who self-direct, with support from their family or allies, can hire the workers they want to provide needed services.

-• Is IRIS Right for My Adult Child?
+Is IRIS Right for My Adult Child?
 Self-directed programs are based on your child’s annual plan of support and offer more control over their budget and employees.
 IRIS members are responsible for identifying their service providers and managing administrative tasks like timesheets, schedules and onboarding paperwork.
 The member employs workers directly or selects an agency provider.
 There may also be rules about where your adult child can live.
 IRIS is more flexible, but there are also more decisions, more paperwork, and less case management support.

 Not sure if Family Care or Partnership is a better fit?
 Visit the DHS webpage that explains the differences between the two programs. dhs.wisconsin.gov/familycare/differences.htm.